 Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement.
 It was made for us.

-Helaman was a missionary.
-He was on the errand of the prophet Alma when he received his first instructions regarding his own prophetic calling.
-As it appears from reading about most people in The Book of Mormon, Helaman was a young man full of potential who had to mature quickly during a time in Nephite history when turmoil seemed to be the rule of law.
+This article profiles Helaman, a missionary on the errand of the prophet Alma when he received his first instructions regarding his own prophetic calling.
+He had to mature quickly during a time in Nephite history when turmoil seemed to rule.

-Helaman is the son of Alma the Younger, who is the son of Alma the founder of the Church of Christ among the Nephites.
-Helaman was tasked with the opportunity to carry on the spiritual legacy of his grandfather.
+Helaman, the son of Alma the Younger, the son of Alma (the founder of the Church of Christ among the Nephites) was tasked with the opportunity to carry on the spiritual legacy of his grandfather.

 Rendering of Helaman

-Alma waged battle on a different front because the army that sought to destroy the Nephites that Alma prepared his armies against belonged to an evil source of inhuman nature, the devil, and his angels.
+Alma waged battle on a different front because the army that sought to destroy the Nephites belonged to an evil source of inhuman nature, the devil, and his angels.

-The key to destroying any great society is to attack their guiding philosophies.
-Evil attacked the Nephite nation on all fronts--attacking the freedom of the Nephites, just like it attacks the freedom of democratic nations in modern times.
+The key to destroying any great society is to attack its guiding philosophies.
+Evil attacked the Nephite nation on all fronts--attacking the freedom of the Nephites like it attacks the freedom of democratic nations in modern times.
 God provided the Nephites with a warrior to thwart the physical destruction of the Nephites, but only because their spiritual resolve was high.

 Changing of the Guard

-Alma the Younger, as Mormon, the author of the majority of The Book of Mormon referred to him, must have sensed his time among his people as high priest was drawing to a close, so he received the gratification of hearing his chosen son say when asked if he believed the teachings provided him his entire life and if he would keep them, “Yea, I believe all the words which thou hast spoken,” Alma 45:5.
-And “Yeah, I will keep thy commandments with all my heart,” Alma 45:7.
+Alma the Younger, as Mormon, the author of the majority of The Book of Mormon, referred to him, sensed his time among his people as High Priest drawing to a close.
+So he received the gratification of hearing his chosen son, when asked if he believed the teachings provided him his entire life, and if he would keep them, say, “Yea, I believe all the words which thou hast spoken,” (Alma 45:5).
+And “Yeah, I will keep thy commandments with all my heart.”
+(Alma 45:7)

 With Helaman, there would be no delicate process to endure before he could lead.
-Alma told Helaman of the struggle he had as a youth rebelling against the gospel with the warning to learn from his errors, and he did.
-The changing of the guardians of the Church of Christ would go smoothly.
-Alma the II, could have confidence that the records of the Nephites and the spiritual heritage started by Alma the First would not die.
+Alma told Helaman of the struggle he had as a youth rebelling against the Gospel with the warning to learn from his errors, and he did.

-As the new high priest, Helaman had to bear the weight of that knowledge, while helping as many of his flock find peace and joy in the teachings that would listen.
+As the new high priest, Helaman had to bear the weight of that knowledge, while helping as many of his flock find peace and joy in the teachings who would listen.

-He had his work cut out for him.
-Helaman had to reorganize the church’s leadership positions after he was installed.
-He called new priests and teachers throughout the nation just in time to witness a dissension rise within the government and without the church among the Nephites.
-With the prophecy of total destruction of the Nephites looming over his head, it is conceivable that he saw the division among his people with added apprehension.
+Helaman reorganized the Church’s leadership positions after his installation, calling new priests and teachers throughout the nation just in time to witness a dissension rise within the government and the Church among the Nephites.
+With the prophecy of total destruction of the Nephites looming over his head, he saw the division among his people with added anxiety.